 Personal Statement for MA Interpreting and Translating in University of Bath

-TOEFL, IELTS, Personal Statement and CV Proofreading Services. › Statement of Purpose and Personal Statement Samples › Personal Statement for MA Interpreting and Translating in University of Bath
+TOEFL, IELTS, Personal Statement and CV Proofreading Services. › Statement of Purpose with samples › Personal Statement for MA Interpreting and Translating in University of Bath

 University: Jilin University

 Out of both my keen interest in English and my gift in language studies, I have been performing quite well in English since my childhood.
 Deeply influenced by Zhang Lu, the chief translator of President Hu Jintao and Premier Wen Jiabao, I enjoy the charm of English interpreting and wish to be an interpreter like her.
 So, naturally I chose English as my professional orientation when being enrolled in Jilin University in 2014.
 Through my college studies, my spark of passion for English translating was ignited which never withered but kept thriving with each passing day.
 Therefore, after deliberation, I made my decision to obtain more systematic know-how of English translating and interpreting by pursuing further study of it on a higher-level platform.